Gregory Gray

 Gregory Gray (20 May 1959 – 25 April 2019), born Paul Lerwill, was a Northern Irish singer and songwriter.
 He began his career as a member of Rosetta Stone, a 1970s boy band, and became an influential cult musician who made indie music and videos under the pseudonym Mary Cigarettes.
 He published his work on online platforms such as YouTube and SoundCloud.
 During the course of his career his musical style ranged over an eclectic spectrum of pop, post-punk, indie rock, electronic dance music, jazz and folk.

-His post-punk band Perfect Crime was a support act for U2, Eurythmics, Talking Heads, and OMD.
+His post-punk band Perfect Crime was a support act for U2, Eurythmics, Talking Heads, and Orchestral Manoeuvres in the Dark (OMD).

 Early life

 Lerwill was born in Portrush, a seaside town in County Antrim, Northern Ireland, on 20 May 1959 as Paul Lerwill.
 His mother was English and his father was Anglo-Indian.
 He had three brothers and a sister.
 When Lerwill was 10 years old, the family moved to Singapore, where they lived at the RAF Changi airbase for three years, as his father was stationed there with the British Royal Air Force.
 It was there that he learned to play the guitar.

 On returning to Portrush, as a 14-year-old he accompanied the "Singing Farmer" John Watt on the guitar in the Northern Star pub in Ballymoney, which Lerwill's father owned.
 He also worked in amusement arcades in Portrush and as a DJ in Kelly's, a local nightclub.
 When he left school at 16, he moved to Edinburgh, Scotland, where he worked as a DJ until he was 19.